-After all, if you’re never taught about a topic, you may never notice it unfolding in your own actions.
+After all, if you’ve never been taught about a topic, you may never notice it unfolding in your own actions.

 Treat Each Event As A New Beginning

-Understand that each spin you make in a slot, or each card that is dealt, do not belong as part of a sequence.
+Understand that each spin you make in a slot, or each card that is dealt, does not belong as part of a sequence.
 It is completely random.

-Take for example flipping a coin, each coin flip has an individual 50/50 chance of landing a heads or a tails.
+For example, flip a coin; each coin flip has a 50/50 chance of landing a heads or a tails.
 Treat every spin as a new beginning that has nothing to do with the previous spin whatsoever.